FirestormViewer/phoenix-firestorm/doc/building_windows.md

 RelWithDebInfoOS      (  no KDU,   no FMOD, with OpenSim, with debug info)
 ```

-You will probably want to have FMOD enabled and no Kakadu, in that case, you can use the ReleaseFS_open target with the --fmodstudio switch.

 > [!TIP]
-> Do not use a premade build target that has Kakadu if you do not have the Kakadu package or it won't work.
 > Configuring the viewer for the first time will take some time to download all the required third-party libraries.
 The download progress is hidden by default.
 If you want to watch the download progress, you can use the verbose option to display a more detailed output:
 > `autobuild configure -A 64 -v -c ReleaseFS_open`